Evaluating internal tools solution: 4 Critical Aspects

 Internal tools refer to software applications that are built internally by an organization to aid its internal operations.
 They may be tailored technical tools or apps designed to enhance efficiency or apps with CRUD interfaces to support employee and customer-facing activities like self-service modules and customer support.

-Selecting a solution to build internal tools is indeed a challenging task because you need to understand your problems and opportunities at a very high level.
+Evaluating a solution to build internal tools is indeed a challenging task because you need to understand your problems and opportunities at a very high level.
 To do that you need to first jot down your requirements, pain points, and ways to overcome them.
 Many factors can influence the criteria to select internal tool solutions for various use-cases and industries, but the main motive behind using internal tools is to get more out of less, i.e. more productivity with less effort.

 1. Is the solution reducing dependencies on the engineering team?